 Here are four business considerations for banks and credit unions:

-Volatile economic conditions are hard on everyone: The recent shift in the economy has been realized across all industries, while inflation has put the squeeze on the wallets of tens of millions of Americans.
-This will likely lead to greater demand for smaller-dollar loans and
+The recent shift in the economy has been realized across all industries, while inflation has put the squeeze on the wallets of tens of millions of Americans.
+This will likely lead to greater demand for smaller-dollar loans and higher loan losses.

 By augmenting collections and recovery technology with data analytics and predictive intelligence, financial institutions can mitigate risk and make strategic decisions about future economic conditions through analyzing customers’ expenses over time.
 Machine learning and business logic automation capabilities allow FIs to track and manage loans more efficiently by continuously updated projections and redefined workflows based on variations in deposit and buying patterns.